wangguan0402/test/README.md

 ### The Code

-As with PageRank, you should implement this project only in a traditional language: C, C++, or Java.
+As with PageRank, you could implement this project in: C, C++, Java, or Python.

 The inverted index data is in the format like: